rmsk2/soundy/README.md

 ```

 The "key" `play_list` can be used to set the name of the playlist.
 This will also occur in the title bar of the window in which the UI will
 be displayed. `file_name` is set to the file name under which the playlist was read upon program start.
+It can be set to the empty string if
-This information is used when a
-playlist needs to be updated on disk by the program. `current_title` holds the zero based index of the track which would be played and
+you create a new playlist by hand.
+This information is used when a playlist needs to be updated on disk by the program. `current_title` holds the
-`play_time` is used to determine the offset in seconds into this file.
-This is used to restart playback on the same spot where it was stopped.
+zero based index of the track which would be played and `play_time` is used to determine the offset in seconds into this file.
+This is used to restart
-For this to work 100% reliably, MP3 files should not be encoded with a varible bit rate.
+playback on the same spot where it was stopped.
+For this to work 100% reliably, MP3 files should not be encoded with a variable bit rate.
 This is
 [a limitation](https://www.pygame.org/docs/ref/music.html#pygame.mixer.music.play) of `pygame`.
 The value `card_id` determines the id of the
 card which is used as the `playlist card` for this playlist.
 As described above these ids can be determined by `id_gen.py` for DESFire cards
 and by the position of its ATR in `ALL_ATRS` for all other cards.

 `data_dir` specifies the directory in which the actual sound files are stored.
 The list `titles` specifies the names and positions of the
-individual tracks on this playlist.
-You can use the program `dir_list.py` from this repo to generate this list by starting
+individual tracks on this playlist, i.e. the sequence in this list determines the sequence in which these tracks are played back.
+You can use
-`python3 dir_list.py <dir to list> <out_file>`.
-The first parameter has to specify the directory to list and the second determines the output
+the program `dir_list.py` from this repo to generate this list by executing  `python3 dir_list.py <dir to list> <out_file>`.
+The first parameter
-file.
-The output is generated in the lexical order used by the `sort()` method of `list`.
+has to specify the directory to list and the second determines the output file.
+The output is generated in the lexical order used by the `sort()`
+method of `list`.

 # Installation on macOS